pnsaevik/effluent/docs/source/config/ambient.rst

 Ambient parameters
 ===============================

-The following configuration parameters determine the physical properties of the ambient water masses.
-It is possible to let the properties vary with time and depth.
+Ambient parameters determine the physical properties of the ambient water masses.
+The properties may with time and depth.

+It is required to supply either a complete set of explicit parameters (:confval:`ambient.time`, :confval:`ambient.depth`, :confval:`ambient.coflow`, :confval:`ambient.crossflow` and :confval:`ambient.dens`) or the name of an external file containing the parameters (:confval:`ambient.csv.file` or :confval:`ambient.nc.file`).

 |